 A Changing Station

 If you have limited experience with very little babies, you will almost certainly be surprised by the number of diapers your little one works through over a single day.
 Many parents place diaper-changing supplies in small baskets in their most-used rooms, especially if the nursery is in some far-flung corner of their home.
-However, you should have a place for changing diapers in your nursery, as you will almost certainly be participating in late-night diaper changes for many months to come.
+However, you should have a place for changing diapers for your newborn baby in your nursery, as you will almost certainly be participating in late-night diaper changes for many months to come.
 You can find basic changing tables for little cost; you can place a changing pad on top of your baby’s dresser; or, easiest of all, you can expect to change diapers on the floor.

 A Clothing Space